burnsr77/burnsr77.github.io/cv/index.md

 2016-present Assistant Professor
 Department of Geography, University of Calgary

+2021 Visiting Scholar
+Department of Geography, University of British Columbia (by invitation)

 2017-present Faculty Member
 O'Brien Institute for Public Health

 2017-present Mentor
 Scholars Academy

-2019-2021 Instructor
+2019-present Instructor
 Arts & Sciences Honours Academy, University of Calgary

 2015-2016 Assistant Professor of Instruction
 Department of Geography and Urban Studies, Temple University

-2021 Visiting Scholar
-Department of Geography, University of British Columbia (by invitation)

 <a name="education"> </a>